This slow cooker creamy chicken soup is healthy, hearty, and so very easy to make. You’ll love its fall flavors and nutritious ingredients.

 When it’s finished cooking, all that’s left to do is shred the chicken, add the half and half, season with salt and pepper, and then enjoy a delicious bowl of slow cooker creamy chicken soup!

-Serve a bowl of steaming soup with a slice of this homemade no-knead whole wheat bread or cheesy bread.
+Serve a bowl of steaming soup with a slice of this homemade no-knead whole wheat bread.
 Your house will smell so good, warm bread baking and delicious soup simmering.
 You’ll probably attract the neighbors and have guests for dinner!

 Creamy soups sometimes get a bad reputation for being high in calories but it’s not necessarily true (and my readers certainly can’t get enough of the creamy chicken and wild rice soup on Rachel Cooks).
 A little half and half (with cornstarch stirred into it) mixed into this slow cooker creamy chicken soup is all it takes to give this soup a creamy, silky consistency.
 You guys are going to love it!